Dear Insurance Agent...

 Party plan marketing is owed to Brownie Wise, a single mother, who had a charm and a knack for a product sales model.
 She took TupperWare not selling well in department store shelves and made into a household name.
 Earl Tupper hired her to head his company but later fired her after she received recognition for the TupperWare invention.

 Throughout centuries, women have faced unpredictable challenges.
 Whether from despair, pressure, or simply a solution to a persistent burden, the human mind is capable of innovative ideas.
-How do we get from idea to service or product starts with with inspiration. can come from books, articles, even other individuals.
-Advice in the form of books, articles, and even individuals are methods we all can use on our way to success.
+How we get from idea to service or product starts with inspiration.

 For all those women who defied the status quo, we salute your independence!